Boris Becker says best to 'make friends with the strong boys' as he recalls 'very scary' life in prison - KTVZ

 ‘You had me at Boris’

-A six-time grand slam champion, the 55-year-old was speaking to Amanour ahead of the release of a new documentary about his life and career, titled ‘Boom!
+A six-time grand slam champion, the 55-year-old was speaking to Amanpour ahead of the release of a new documentary about his life and career, titled ‘Boom!
 Boom!
 The World vs. Boris Becker.’

 The two-part documentary, which airs on April 7 on Apple TV, is the work of Oscar-winning director Alex Gibney and Oscar-winning producer John Battsek, who had special access to Becker for more than three years until his sentencing in April 2022.